MicrosoftDocs/windows-itpro-docs/windows/deployment/upgrade/upgrade-readiness-resolve-issues.md

 # Upgrade Readiness - Step 2: Resolve app and driver issues

 >[!IMPORTANT]
 >The Upgrade Readiness and Device Health solutions of Windows Analytics are being retired on January 31, 2020.
-[Update Compliance](update-compliance-get-started.md) will continue to be supported.
+[Get started with Update Compliance](../update/update-compliance-get-started.md) will continue to be supported.
 For more information, see [Windows Analytics retirement on January 31, 2020](https://support.microsoft.com/en-us/help/4521815/windows-analytics-retirement).

 This section of the Upgrade Readiness workflow reports application and driver inventory and shows you which applications have known issues, which applications have no known issues, and which drivers have issues.
 We identify applications and drivers that need attention and suggest fixes when we know about them.